adobe/aio-cli-plugin-extension/README.md

                 - {{YOUR_EVENT_TYPE}}
 ```
 Replace `{{YOUR_EVENT_TYPE}}` with your event and `actions/generic/index.js` with path to your function

+## Security
+We recommend to declare all your actions as non-web actions.
+This way only Adobe IO Events will be able to deliver data to your action.

 ## Updating
 Launch `aio plugins update` console command